 - What are the 3 types of bias?

-- What are the 5 types of bias?
+- What are the two main types of bias?

-- What are the 7 forms of bias?
+- What are the 7 types of cognitive biases?

 What are the 3 types of bias?